zhangliu6/zhangliu6.github.io/index.md

 ## Ideas

-[(Primary) My Idea Blog](zhangliu6.silvrback.com), where I share any random ideas and thoughts my brain is obsessed with.
+[My Idea Blog (Primary)](zhangliu6.silvrback.com), where I share any random ideas and thoughts my brain is obsessed with.

 * Affective Computing